onehoon/EasyShortcutforUMPC/README.md

 OptiScaler Overlay / Lossless Scaling
 ```

-This setting only changes the left/right order of the top shortcut row.
+This setting only changes the left/right order of the two Gaming buttons.

 It does not affect:

 - Display Resolution buttons
-- Custom buttons
+- Custom Shortcut buttons
-- Vertical Layout Order
+- Layout Order
 - App name
 - Widget name

-## Custom shortcuts
+## Custom Shortcuts

-Easy Shortcut for UMPC includes three customizable shortcut buttons.
+Easy Shortcut for UMPC includes four customizable shortcut buttons.

-Each Custom button can be assigned a modifier and a key, such as:
+Each Custom Shortcut can be assigned a modifier and a key, such as:

 ```text
 Ctrl + Alt + X